FTSE falls, led by Sports Direct and engineers

 By Toni Vorobyova

-LONDON, Dec 12 Britain's FTSE 100 fell on Thursday, heading for its longest run of weekly drops since 2008, led by a sell-off in engineering and retail sectors and rattled by concerns about an imminent scaling back of U.S. stimulus.
+LONDON, Dec 12 Britain's FTSE 100 fell on Thursday, heading for its longest run of weekly drops since 2008 led by a sell-off in engineering and retail and rattled by growing concerns of an imminent scaling back of U.S. stimulus.

-Sports Direct led the fallers, down 12.3 percent in its biggest one-day drop for over two years, after disappointing investors by reaffirming rather than upgrading its full-year targets.
+Sports Direct led the fallers, down 8.2 percent after disappointing investors with a slightly smaller than expected underlying pre-tax profit in the first half.
+The absence of any outlook upgrades also weighed on Britain's biggest sporting goods retailer.

-The news hit shares in Britain's biggest sporting goods retailer, which had been among the most expensive in the FTSE 100 - trading on 30 times current earnings, compared with the index average price/earnings (P/E) ratio of around 16.
+The news hit Sports Direct shares which had been among the most expensive in the FTSE 100 - trading on 30 times current earnings, compared with the index average of around 16 times.

-"There was quite a lot of outperformance in the first half and management have suggested that trading has reverted back to its original expectations," said Guy Stephens, managing director of investment managers RD Signature.

-"It's a bit of a reality check, but we don't see it as anything more than that ...
-We see that as an entry point if you can swallow the P/E."
+"You normally get ratings of that kind when you are expecting further upgrades," said Paul Kavanagh, partner at Killik & Co.

+"Because you've got a pretty weak market anyway, there is scope for a reaction.
+It's not just Sports Direct - Supergroup , Ted Baker, all those highly-rated retail concepts have been hit by the feeling that valuations may have got a little bit stretched in the near term."

+Shares in mid-cap Supergroup, which also issued an update on Thursday, and Ted Baker fell 2.9 and 2.2 percent respectively.

-Also among the top losers, engineers Amec and Petrofac sold off after a profit warning from mid-cap peer Wood Group.
+In the engineering sector, a profit warning from mid-cap Wood Group hit blue-chip peers like Amec and Petrofac.

 "That whole sector is really suffering ...
-The big oil companies are starting to focus back on their return on equity and reducing capex in certain areas, so ... the people that are suffering are those that feed off those big companies," said Paul Kavanagh, partner at Killik & Co.
+The big oil companies are starting to focus back on their return on equity and reducing capex in certain areas, so ... the people that are suffering are those that feed off those big companies," said Kavanagh at Killik.

 "When Wood Group are guiding 15 percent lower, there is scope for further earnings disappointment in the sector."

-Shares in Wood Group dropped 10.4 percent, while Amec and Petrofac were down 4.8 and 3.5 percent respectively.
+Shares in Wood Group dropped 10.7 percent, the top faller in the mid-cap FTSE 250, while Amec and Petrofac were down 4.9 and 5.0 percent respectively.

-The weakness in engineers and retailers meant the FTSE 100 lagged behind its European peers, with the British index down 63.22 points or 1.0 percent at 6,444.50 points by 1522 GMT while the euro zone EuroSTOXX 50 lost 0.7 percent .
+The weakness in engineers and retailers meant the FTSE 100 lagged its European peers, with the British index down 63.36 points or 1.0 percent at 6,444.36 points by 1202 GMT while the euro zone EuroSTOXX 50 lost 0.5 percent.

 Sentiment, however, was negative across the board, hit by growing expectations that the U.S. Federal Reserve may start to scale back its equity-friendly stimulus at this month's meeting.